biogeme.biogeme module

 Raises:

-BiogemeError – An error is raised if the database is structured as panel data.
+BiogemeError – If the dataset is structured as panel data and incompatible with validation.

 weight_name